Carnegie Endowment for International Peace (CEIP) Junior Fellows Program

 Please contact email@example.com if you would like to schedule an appointment with Dr. Deirdre Moloney, director of fellowship advising, to review your essay drafts.

 Fields of Study: Various.
-Refer to the list of 2013-14 Assignments for more information about the fields in which Junior Fellows work.
+Refer to the most recent list of assignments for more information about the fields in which Junior Fellows work.

 N.B.
 Some projects require or recommend certain levels of language proficiency or quantitative skills.
 If this is the case for the project to which you are applying, you must demonstrate that you have the appropriate level when submitting your application for campus review.
 You may demonstrate your proficiency by highlighting courses taken at an advanced language level or in an immersion language program or that you have completed certain mathematics course work.
 If you are a native speaker or learned the language outside of the classroom, please submit a short statement from a language faculty member at Princeton giving his or her assessment of your language proficiency (reading, writing, and speaking).